ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 2.6 Baseline Protocol Instance

 Baseline Protocol Instances (BPIs) are logical constructs shared between (commercial) counterparties of Requesters and Providers and implemented on a Distributed Ledger.
-They are used to either validate, or reconcile, commercial transactions between Requesters and Providers related to all (commercial) State Objects transacted between them.
+They are used to either validate, or reconcile, (commercial) transactions between Requesters and Providers related to all (commercial) State Objects transacted between them.
 The nature of bi- or multi-lateral transactions is such that two or more parties may (commercially) transact to/from each other interchangeably.

 Abstractly, a BPI consists of
-* the private messaging between legal Contract Counterparties about the state, or the requested or finalized state changes, of the commercial State Objects between them.
+* the private messaging between Agreement Counterparties about the state, or the requested or finalized state changes, of the (commercial) State Objects between them.
-* the representation of a (commercial) contract and commercial documents and their business rules and data as distinct workflows and worksteps between Contract Counterparties organized into workgroups based on the stipulations of the (commercial) contract.
+* the representation of a (commercial) agreement and (commercial) documents and their business rules and data as distinct workflows and worksteps between Agreement Counterparties organized into workgroups based on the stipulations of the (commercial) agreement.
-* the deterministic processing and finalization of state change requests based on commercial documents between the Contract Counterparties as stipulated by the (commercial) contract.
+* the deterministic processing and finalization of state change requests based on (commercial) documents between the Contract Counterparties as stipulated by the (commercial) agreement.
 * the preservation of privacy of all Contract Counterparties and their (commercial) data from other 3rd parties.

 BPIs are strongly dependent on the security and privacy capabilities of the DLT used to implement a BPI.